Journal of Anaesthesia and Pain

 Abstract

 Background: Hysterectomy is among the most frequently performed major surgical procedures.
 General anesthesia (GA) remains the most commonly used technique.
-The selection between GA and spinal anesthesia (SA) can significantly impact patient outcomes, particularly in terms of pain control and the incidence of postoperative nausea and vomiting.
-This systematic review and meta-analysis aim to compare the effects of GA versus SA on duration of operation, pain intensity, post-operative analgesic consumption, and the incidence of nausea and vomiting in patients undergoing hysterectomy.
-Methods: This systematic review and meta-analysis were conducted to assess the duration of operation, pain intensity, postoperative analgesic consumption, and the incidence of nausea and vomiting in GA and SA in hysterectomy.
-The data was tested using random-effect models.
-Result: Out of eight studies, a total of 1.054 patients were included.
-Our findings indicate that the intensity of postoperative pain in the GA group obtained a significantly higher Visual Analogue Scale (VAS) Score compared to the SA group (MD, 0.84; 95% CI, [0.11, 1.56]; p = 0.02, I² = 56%).
-However, no significant results were found on other outcomes including operative time (MD, 1.95; 95% CI, [-1.30, 5.19]; p = 0.24, I² = 10%), analgesic consumption (MD, -7.48; 95% CI, [-20.38, 5.43]; p = 0.26, I² = 96%) and nausea vomiting events (RR, 0.71; 95% CI, [0.48, 1.05]; p = 0.09, I² = 0%).
+The choice between GA and spinal anesthesia (SA) can significantly impact patient outcomes, particularly pain control and the incidence of postoperative nausea and vomiting.
+This systematic review and meta-analysis aims to compare the effects of GA versus SA on duration of operation, pain intensity, postoperative analgesic consumption, and the incidence of nausea and vomiting in patients undergoing hysterectomy.
+Methods: This systematic review and meta-analysis assessed operative duration, pain intensity, postoperative analgesic consumption, and the incidence of nausea and vomiting in GA versus SA for hysterectomy.
+Data were analyzed using random‑effects models.
+Result: Eight studies, including a total of 1,054 patients, were analyzed.
+Postoperative pain intensity was significantly higher in the GA group based on the Visual Analogue Scale (VAS) score compared to the SA group (MD, 0.84; 95% CI, [0.11, 1.56]; p = 0.02, I² = 56%).
+No significant differences were found for other outcomes: operative time (MD, 1.95; 95% CI, [-1.30, 5.19]; p = 0.24, I² = 10%), analgesic consumption (MD, -7.48; 95% CI, [-20.38, 5.43]; p = 0.26, I² = 96%), and nausea/vomiting events (RR, 0.71; 95% CI, [0.48, 1.05]; p = 0.09, I² = 0%).
 Conclusion: SA showed significant reductions in pain scores compared with GA, suggesting potential benefits for pain relief.
 However, the choice of anesthesia should be guided by patient-specific factors, the complexity of the surgery, and clinical preferences.

 Copyrights © 2026